How to Grow More Veg in a Small Garden

 High-yield plants essentially produce a heavier harvest and provide more value in a small garden.

 An example of a low-yield crop is grain.
-Although you can definitely grow grains in a small garden.
+However, you can definitely grow grains in a small garden.
 You won’t get as good a harvest, or as much value, as you would from a climbing pole bean.

 There are also some lovely trailing tomato varieties that are lovely plants to grow in hanging baskets to give you more floor space.